 - What do I already have in the pantry and freezer?
 I try to glance through to make sure I am using up what we already have which is a great way to prevent food and money waste, along with fighting the temptation to run out and buy fast food.

-- When grocery shopping, buy in advance based upon what’s on sale.
+- When grocery shopping, buy in advance based on what’s on sale.
 I freeze meats in our deep freezer in the garage, so I don’t have to run out and buy meat for specific meals.
-It helps save on our weekly grocery bill and it doesn’t take much time to defrost when you plan in advance .
+It helps save on our weekly grocery bill and it doesn’t take much time to defrost when you plan in advance.

-- Buying what’s in season tends to be more affordable and taste better.
+- Buying what’s in season tends to be more affordable and tastes better.
 For instance, in the winter, I buy more fresh fruit like oranges and apples instead of strawberries and blueberries.